-Pizzelle are thin, crisp, aromatic waffle-shaped cookies which are an Italian tradition.
-This is a classic, all-butter recipe that will surely make your Nonna proud!
+Pizzelle are thin, crisp, waffle-shaped cookies which are an Italian cookie tradition.
+This is a classic, all-butter pizzelle recipe that will make your Nonna proud!

 I have a soft spot for these cookies.
 My grandmother made pizzelle for all of our family get-togethers and I loved seeing the plate, stacked with pretty-patterned cookies.
 I can imagine that many families have a long standing tradition making these thin, crisp cookies and I look forward to continuing that for mine.

-Speaking of traditions, this recipe is my go-to for amazing pizzelle.
-It has taken me years to pin down the best recipe, and I really prefer the flavor and texture of an all-butter batter (vs. using vegetable oil that other recipes call for).
+Speaking of traditions, this is my go-to pizzelle recipe.
+It has taken me years to pin down the best recipe for these traditional, Italian cookies, and I really prefer the flavor and texture of an all-butter batter (vs. using vegetable oil that other recipes call for).